 Unique easy to use precision dispenser

-Loctite have used their years of experience to refine their products, not only the formula of the glue, but the applicator the glue comes in.
+Loctite has used their years of experience to refine their products, not only the formula of the glue, but the applicator the glue comes in.

-Loctite stands out here, while most other superglues coming in an aluminium tube which can be messy to use, Loctite superglue comes with a precision controlled applicator bottle with an airtight cap.
+Loctite stands out here, while most other superglues coming in an aluminum tube which can be messy to use, Loctite super glue comes with a precision-controlled applicator bottle with an airtight cap.

-The bottle prevent any leaks or spills, and allows a fine level of control over how much glue you use.
+The bottle prevents any leaks or spills and allows a fine level of control over how much glue you use.

 How to use the precision dispenser: